 The Privacy Commissioner's Office works to develop and promote a culture in which personal information is protected and respected.

-The Privacy Commissioner administers the Privacy Act 1993.
 The Privacy Act applies to almost every person, business or organisation in New Zealand.
 The Act sets out 12 privacy principles that guide how personal information can be collected, used, stored and disclosed.
 To find out more about privacy and what it involves, see About Privacy.

 The Privacy Commissioner's Office has a wide range of functions.
 Some of these include investigating complaints about breaches of privacy, running education programmes, and examining proposed legislation and how it may affect individual privacy.
 To find out more about the work of the Office, see What We Do.

 To find out about job vacancies within the Office, see Vacancies.

 If you have questions about privacy, ask your question or if you don't get an answer to your question, send us your enquiry using this form.
 If you still need help, then phone us on 0800 803 909 (Monday-Friday, 10.00 am - 3.00 pm).